proepkes/UnityLockstep/README.md

 ## Getting started

 1. Open Server.LiteNetLib/Server.LiteNetLib.sln
-2. Run Server-project, enter "1" when asked for room-size
+2. Run Server-project (Console), enter "1" when asked for room-size
 3. Open SampleScene in Unity
 4. Hit play and wait until connection to server is established
 5. Holding right mouse button will continously spawn new agents, press 'X' to navigate all agents to your current mouse position